Joaopmoliveira/RobotUltrasoundCalibration/ReadMe.md

 ## Robotic Ultrasound Calibration

-The present document showcases our implementation of the novel ultrasound calibration algorithm for robotic systems.
-We designed the code in C++ to improve the speed of the solver whilst AND provide the broader scientific community with our implementation in the hopes of obtaining further improvements.
+This document introduces our implementation of a novel ultrasound calibration algorithm for robotic systems.
+We've designed this code in C++ to optimize solver speed while making it available to the broader scientific community for potential improvements.

-We also designed a wrapper for matlab, through a MEX function to simplify prototyping further downstream solutions both for commercial and non-commercial use.
-The API of the call is fairly simplistic
+Additionally, we've developed a MATLAB wrapper through a MEX function to simplify prototyping for both commercial and non-commercial use.
+The function's API is straightforward:

 ```matlab
 % ImageData array of size [3 n_wires n_observations] where each column represents the position of the wire in the image frame